sustainity-dev/data/library/data:open_food_facts.md

 We try to match the companies from Open Food Facts to companies from Wikidata, but since all we have is just the name, that's not a reliable method.
-Due to amount it the data we cannot match Open Food Facts products to the Wikidata products, so we simply copy them to our database.
+Due to large amount of data, we cannot match Open Food Facts products to the Wikidata products, so we simply copy them to our database.